marcozabo/marcozabo.github.io/_pages/privacypolicy.md

 *   Right to Know and Access.
 You may submit a verifiable request for information regarding the: (1) categories of Personal Information we collect, use, or share; (2) purposes for which categories of Personal Information are collected or used by us; (3) categories of sources from which we collect Personal Information; and (4) specific pieces of Personal Information we have collected about you.
 *   Right to Equal Service.
 We will not discriminate against you if you exercise your privacy rights.
-*   Right to Delete.
-You may submit a verifiable request to close your account and we will delete Personal Information about you that we have collected.

 *   Request that a business that sells a consumer's personal data, not sell the consumer's personal data.

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us.